|

 the excellent Waskasoo Park trail system.

-To the northeast, it goes to Taylor Drive and north to the
+the northeast, it goes to Taylor Drive and north to the city limits,

 To the southwest, the trail heads from Bower Ponds along